oreqizer/reactizer-2016/README.md

 * Koa2 (once Node supports `async await`)

+### Note:

+As of React Native v.
+0.26-rc, HMR on functional components is broken.
+I'm working on making it work ASAP.

 ### Tasks

 Simply `npm i` and `npm i gulp -g`.
 Then you have these following tasks available: